Eucommia (Du Zhong)

 It is said that eucommia is best when divided into two doses that are consumed twice a day.
 When being used as an energy tonic it is recommended that it be taken in the morning or afternoon.

 The bark of the trunk is stripped off the tree in large segments, but never enough to kill the tree.
-The tree will quickly regenerate new bark in a few months.
-The trees must be at least ten years old, and preferably at least 15 years old, for the bark to be suitable.
+The tree will regenerate new bark in a few months.
+The trees must be at least 10 years old, and preferably at least 15 years old, for the bark to be suitable.

 They are no longer harvested in the wild but commercially cultivated to preserve the species.
-The bark is only harvested between April and June when the level of the bark’s constituents are at their highest.
+The bark is only harvested between April and June when the level of the bark’s constituents is at its highest.
 It is then folded so that the inner bark surfaces are facing together and left for a few days until the inner surfaces turn black.
 The bark is then dried in the sun with the coarse outer bark being stripped away.
 The visible white threads are the latex layers found within the bark.

 Consuming eucommia will help strengthen willpower and resolve.
 It will also help encourage creativity and increase mental powers.